-As previously mentioned, chemical companies once had a large presence in Missouri, and unfortunately, some of these companies were directly responsible for putting thousands of workers at risk for malignant mesothelioma and other asbestos-related diseases.
-For example, the chemical company I.G.
+Chemical companies once had a large presence in Missouri and used to use large quantities of asbestos.
+Thousands of workers were put at risk of developing serious asbestos-related diseases.
+For example, chemical company I.G.
 Dyes was located on a mine in Virginia that was riddled with asbestos.
-Parts, supplies, and other products that were shipped from there to its manufacturing facility in Missouri placed a plethora of workers in danger.
+Parts, supplies, and other products that were shipped from there to its manufacturing facility in Missouri.
+This in turn, put workers in direct danger.

 Other Missouri Workplaces Associated with Asbestos: